Selmer groups as flat cohomology groups

+\bpf By a theorem of McCallum \cite{ELL96}*{pp.~801--802}, every prime $q$ dividing some $c_{A, w}$ satisfies $q\le 2g +1$.
+Therefore, it suffices to consider those $p$ with $p > \max(2g + 1, [K : \bQ] + 1)$ for which $A$ has good reduction at every place of $K$ above $p$ and to apply \Cref{sel-ind-nf} to the multiplication by $p^m$ isogeny. \epf

-\brems \remi Relationships similar to \ref{sel-ind-nf-b} between Selmer groups and flat cohomology groups are not new and have been (implicitly) observed already in \cite{Maz72} and subsequently used by Mazur, Schneider, Kato, and others (often after passing to $p\I$-Selmer groups as is customary in Iwasawa theory).
-However, the description of $H^1_\fppf(\cO_K, \cA[\phi])$ by local conditions in \ref{sel-ind-nf-a} is new, and consequently \ref{sel-ind-nf-b} is more precise than what seems to be available in the literature.
+\brems \remi Relationships similar to \ref{sel-ind-nf-b} between Selmer groups and flat cohomology groups are not new and have been implicitly observed already in \cite{Maz72} and subsequently used by Mazur, Schneider, Kato, and others (often after passing to $p\I$-Selmer groups as is customary in Iwasawa theory).
+However, the description of $H^1_\fppf(\cO_K, \cA[\phi])$ by local conditions in \ref{sel-ind-nf-a} seems not to have appeared in the literature before, and consequently \ref{sel-ind-nf-b} is more precise than what seems to be available.

+In a more restrictive setup, the question of the extent to which $A[\phi]$ determines $\Sel_\phi A$ has also been discussed in \cite{Gre10}.

-\remi In the case of elliptic curves, Mazur and Rubin find in \cite{MR12}*{Thm.~3.1 and 6.1} that under assumptions different from those of \Cref{sel-ind-nf}, $p^m$-Selmer groups are determined by mod $p^m$ Galois representations together with additional data including the set of places of potential multiplicative reduction.
-It is not clear to us whether their results can be recovered from the ones presented in this paper.
+\remi In the case of elliptic curves, Mazur and Rubin find in \cite{MR15}*{Thm.~3.1 and 6.1} (see also \cite{AS05}*{6.6} for a similar result of Cremona and Mazur) that under assumptions different from those of \Cref{sel-ind-nf}, $p^m$-Selmer groups are determined by mod $p^m$ Galois representations together with additional data including the set of places of potential multiplicative reduction.
+It is unclear to us whether their results can be recovered from the ones presented in this paper.

 \remi \lab{sel-coeffs} The Selmer type description as in \ref{sel-ind-nf-a} continues to hold for $H^1_\et(\cO_K, \cA)$, where $\cA \ra \Spec \cO_K$ is the N\'{e}ron model of $A$.
-This leads to a reproof of the \'{e}tale cohomological interpretation of the Shafarevich-Tate group $\Sha(A)$ observed by Mazur \cite{Maz72}*{Appendix}, see \Cref{mazur}.
-Our argument is more direct: in the proof of loc.~cit.~the absence of \Cref{sel-cart} is circumvented with a diagram chase using cohomology with supports exact sequences.
+This leads to a reproof of the \'{e}tale cohomological interpretation of the Shafarevich--Tate group $\Sha(A)$ in \Cref{mazur}; such an interpretation is implicit already in the arguments of \cite{Ray65}*{II.\S3} and is proved in \cite{Maz72}*{Appendix}.
+Our argument seems more direct: in the proof of loc.~cit.~the absence of \Cref{sel-cart} is circumvented with a diagram chase that uses cohomology with supports exact sequences.